mb0606/bloccit/README.md

 config
   Configuration files for the Rails environment, the routing map, the database, and other dependencies.
+Setup
+Copy the "config/application.example.yml" file and remove "example".
+Your application.yml should contain your sensitive credentials.
+It should be included in .gitnore as well.

 db
   Contains the database schema in schema.rb. db/migrate contains all the